Jollywatt/typst-fletcher/docs/manual.typ

 === Special mark properties

-You can add any properties to a mark dictionary, but there are some with special functions.
+A mark object may contain any properties, but some have special functions.

 #{
 	show table.cell.where(y: 0): emph